Ladder Fall Accident Compensation Claim

 The compensation you can claim would be a sum of money to compensate you for the pain and suffering your injury causes you to experience (such as a broken leg or arm) together with compensation monies for any expenses and financial losses you may incur as a direct result of your ladder fall injuries (such as lost income, medical expenses, etc.).

-What is the UK law designed to protect you from a ladder fall accident
+What is the UK law designed to protect you from falling off a ladder at work?

 If you work at heights you will realise how dangerous such an activity can be.
 The government recognises this and put in place specific laws to protect you known as the Work at Height Regulations 2005.